qqwerty222/jenkins-datadog/README.md

   ...
   ```

   Blocks ports, upload and volumes are dynamic, to be able add multiple volumes or ports to one container, or don't specify files to upload for each container

+  Each block get list from module, and search for values for their indexes.

   ```hcl
   # terraform/modules/docker_container/main.tf